 - 1. Fitting of binomial distributions for n and $p = q = \frac{1}{2}$ and for n and p given. - 2.
 Fitting of binomial distributions computing mean and variance - 3.
-Fitting of Poisson distributions for give n and $\lambda$ and after estimating mean. - 4.
+Fitting of Poisson distributions for give n and λ and after estimating mean. - 4.
 Fitting of negative binomial - 5.
 Fitting of Suitable distribution - 6.
 Application Problems based on Binomial distribution - 7.
 Application problems based on Poisson distribution - 8.
 Application problems based on negative binomial distribution - 9.
 Problems based on Area property of normal distribution - 10.
-To find the ordinate for a given area for normal distribution - 11.
-Application based problems based on normal distribution - 12.
+Application based problems based on normal distribution - 11.
 Fitting of normal distribution when parameters are given/ not given.

-Core 3: Theory of Statistical Inference
+Core 3: Statistical Inference